dcmartin/hassio-addons/sdr2msghub/README.md

 ### Install addon

 The add-on listens to Kafka messages from an IBM Message Hub operating in the IBM Cloud; messages received include an ASCII representation of a MP3 audio sequence captured from the SDR listening to local FM radio stations.
 By default the system will only listen for messages, process using STT and NLU, and publish results using MQTT to the local `core-mosquitto` broker on port 1883 with topic `kafka/sdr-audio` (`username` and `password` are also supported).
-If the addon is configured with SDR and OpenHorizon is installed, the options for `device` and `token` will default to the hostname with MAC address and the exchange credentials password.
+If the addon is configured with SDR and Open Horizon is installed, the options for `device` and `token` will default to the hostname with MAC address and the exchange credentials password.

-**Note**: _You must obtain credentials for IBM MessageHub for [alpha phase][kafka-creds]_

 1. [Add our Hass.io add-ons repository][repository] to your Hass.io instance.
 1. Install the "sdr2msghub" add-on